Boss Hoss Cycles

 Boss Hoss Cycles is an American motorcycle manufacturer founded by Monte Warne in 1990 and based in Dyersburg, Tennessee.

 Overview

-The company manufactures extraordinarily large displacement motorcycles and motorized tricycles with 376 to 496 cuin Chevrolet V8 engines, and semi-automatic transmissions.
-By the mid-1990s, Boss Hoss was selling 300 vehicles per year.
-As of 2006, Boss Hoss has sold over 4,000 vehicles.
+The company manufactures motorcycles and motorized tricycles powered by Chevrolet V8 engines with displacements ranging from 376 to 496 cuin, paired with semi-automatic transmissions.
+By the mid-1990s, Boss Hoss was selling approximately 300 vehicles per year.
+As of 2006, the company had sold more than 4,000 vehicles.

 Boss Hoss motorcycles' and tricycles' mass has a vibration damping effect, which combined with having eight engine cylinders and the very tall gears of the semi-automatic transmission results in what has been described as "vibration-free acceleration".